ortus-docs/cfconfig-docs/introduction/config-items.md

 // Key is datasource name, value is struct of properties name='datasources' type='struct'

-// Array of structs of properties.
-Mail servers are uniquely identified by host name='mailServers' type='array'
 /**
  * Custom tags have no unique identifier.
 In Adobe, there's a made up
  * "virtual" key of /WEB-INF/customtags(somenumber), but it's never shown